Rishabhmannu/greencart-ai/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👥 Team
- We areFull Stack Developers & AI Integrators, UI/UX Designer and Backend Developers
+ We are Full Stack Developers & AI Integrators, UI/UX Designer and Backend Developers
 - **Rishabh Kumar**
 - **Nikhil Chauhan**
 - **Sridhar Vasudevan**